markpattison/Fractals/README.md

 ## Building and running

-First run `dotnet tool restore` as a one-off.
-Then to run the app locally use `dotnet fake build -t run`.
+To run the app locally use `dotnet run` within the `src` folder.

+## MonoGame content

+Install the MGCB Editor with `dotnet tool install -g dotnet-mgcb-editor` to edit the `src\content.mgcb` file if you add more content.